godotengine/godot-docs/classes/class_world3d.rst

 | *Getter* | get_fallback_environment()      |
 +----------+---------------------------------+

-The World3D's fallback_environment will be used if the World3D's :ref:`Environment<class_Environment>` fails or is missing.
+The World3D's fallback environment will be used if :ref:`environment<class_World3D_property_environment>` fails or is missing.

 ----